thewca/wca-regulations/wca-regulations_2012.md

 - 9o) A Combined round and a Qualification round count as one round when counting the number of rounds per event.
 - 9p) If an event has multiple rounds, competitors
     - 9p1) At least 25% of competitors must be eliminated between consecutive rounds of the same event.
     - 9p2) The competitors who advance to the next round shall be determined by either a cutoff rank or a cutoff time in the preceeding elimination round, the latter to be specified before the preceeding elimination round begins.
-[NOTEL: Just the latter?
+[NOTE BY LUCAS: Just the latter?
 We need stricter enforcement of this, anyhow.]
     - 9p3) If a qualifying competitor withdraws from a round, he may be replaced by the best-scoring competitor below the cutoff from the preceeding round.
-[NOTE: there's inconsistent usage of "score" vs. "time" -- you ought to clear that up]
+[NOTE BY SARAH: there's inconsistent usage of "score" vs. "time" -- you ought to clear that up]
 - 9r) A qualification round is held before the first round of an event.
-[NOTE: this (important!) definition needs to appear before 9g.]
+[NOTE BY SARAH: this (important!) definition needs to appear before 9g.]
     - 9r1) When announcing an event, the organisation team must include:
         - the number of competitors in the first round of the event
         - the maximum number of competitors permitted in the qualification round of the event, and the number of said competitors who will proceed to the first round
         - the average/mean time or single solve time, achieved in previous competition, required to qualify directly for the first round of the event
-        - the latest permitted date used to determine the qualifiying average/mean time or single solve time on the WCA ranking of each competitor [NOTE: still confused about this.
+        - the latest permitted date used to determine the qualifiying average/mean time or single solve time on the WCA ranking of each competitor [NOTE BY SARAH: still confused about this.
 You fix it.]
-[NOTEL: Still needs fixing.]
+[NOTE BY LUCAS: Still needs fixing.]
     - 9r2) All competitors of an event who have not directly qualified for the first round of the event must compete in the qualification round in order to participate in the first round.
     - 9r3) A qualification round may be added to accommodate newly registered competitors, and/or the maximum number of competitors in the qualification round or first round of an event may be increased.
 These changes must be made at least two weeks before the competition.
 - 9s) Each round of each event must have a time limit.
 If a competitor does not solve within the time limit, the judge may terminate and disqualify the solve.
 The The competitor may be allowed to continue the round, at the discretion of the WCA delegate.